wellybilly/wellybilly-frontend-learning/README.md

 # WellyBill Frontend Learning

-My frontend programming exercises - typescript, vuejs...
+These are my frontend programming exercises - typescript, tailwindcss, vuejs...

 I will keep it up-to-date as I will learn more.